 Although Explorer Scouting is District based, each Unit can work closely with a Scout Group through locally arranged partnership agreements.
-At present there is provision for a Unit in Ingleton to serve the needs of the North end of the District and a second Unit at Settle for those living in the south.
+At present, there is a Unit in Ingleton to serve the needs of the North end of the District and a second Unit at Settle serving the southern area.

 What are Young Leaders?